Kyriosity/read-write/README+/software/README.md

 ## ...  which opens tomes

-Expansion and/or _complex problems_ will tear this patchwork - not a figure of speech, and not limited to megastructures like OSs, IDEs, gaming engines, and award-winning solutions. https://en.wikipedia.org/wiki/Millennium_Technology_Prize
+Expansion or complexity beyond usual will tear this patchwork - not a figure of speech, and not limited to megastructures like OSs, IDEs, gaming engines, and nominee solutions.

-USUAL resource scaling against "horizontal" growth will deliver a kludge - getting harder and more expensive to evolve, and maintain, with no rational heritage except how not to do it. but traditional LOB<sup>🕴️</sup> applications or NAME4SMART
+"Horizonal" resource scaling against "horizontal" growth will deliver a kludge - getting harder and more expensive to evolve, and maintain, with no rational heritage except how not to do it. but traditional LOB<sup>🕴️</sup> applications or NAME4SMART

 Towering abstractions, FIELDS, and waves of task tides will result in badly manageable chaos.